Toaster996/softwareengineering/documentation/documentation.md

 #### 3.4.1 Responsive Website
 Our Website must react responsive to every user input.
 #### 3.4.1 File upload and download
-It is also important that file upload (pictures, large text) and download are possible in a short period of time, although we wont be able to guarantee a realtime-communiaction.
+It is also important that file upload (pictures, large text) and download are possible in a short period of time, although we wont be able to guarantee a realtime-communication.

 ### 3.5 Supportability
 #### 3.5.1 Language support